espenwaaga/doc/docs/how-to/cicd/github-action.md

 This example workflow is a minimal example that builds, signs, and pushes your container image to the image registry.
 It then deploys the [nais.yaml](TODO), injecting the image tag from the previous step.

-If you already have a workflow and/or require more advanced configuration - just copy the relevant parts from the example above.

 When this file is pushed to the `main` branch, the workflow will be triggered and you are all set.